 The SMHS Black Lung Clinics provided services for thousands of coal miners between July 1, 2017, and June 30, 2018:

 - Over 2,500 Coal Miners

-- Medical Encounters to Patients with Black Lung Disease: 5,139
+- Over 4,500 Medical Encounters for Patients with Black Lung Disease

 One of the special services our Black Lung Program offers is assistance throughout the Black Lung Benefits claims process, including assistance with preparing materials for hearing and being there with miners in front of the Administrative Law Judges (ALJs).
 On another page, we describe our Layperson Legal Representation program in more detail.
-From July 1, 2015 – June 30, 2017, we helped file over 900 applications and the miners we helped received over 400 Interim Awards and almost 150 Federal ALJ Awards.
+From July 1, 2015 – June 30, 2018, we helped file over 1,400 applications and the miners we helped received over 600 Interim Awards and over 200 Federal ALJ Awards.